fl3pp/PicoPageFolders/README.md

 # PicoPageFolders

-PicoPageFolders is a plugin for Pico which enabled MultiLanguage and organization for Pico.
+PicoPageFolders is a plugin for Pico which provides MultiLanguage support.
+Pages are being separated into folders, the file names are being used as their language.

 This plugin features a 100% CodeCoverage (wrappers excluded), separated in Unit and Integration Tests.